 Pikes Peak Continuum of Care (CO-504) encompasses El Paso County Colorado.

-For more information about the Homeless Management Information System (HMIS), training and reporting, see Community Information Systems.
+For more information about the Homeless Management Information System (HMIS), training and reporting, see the Homeless Management Information System page.